 Part 4.
 Basic Advice for Senior Travelers to High Altitude Sickness

-We have received many of the letters from senior travelers asking us is it safe for them to travel to Tibet or is these any age limit for Tibet tour for the elderly?
+We have received many of the letters from senior travelers asking us is it safe for them to travel to Tibet or is there any age limit for Tibet tour for the elderly?
 The answer is: YES, it is safe to travel to Tibet.
 Moreover, there is no age limit for senior travelers to travel to Tibet.
 Many successful examples can prove that age will never be an obstacle for traveling to Tibet.
 In 2013, John Bailey from the USA, paid a visit to Mt.
 Everest Base Camp at the age of 82.
-The oldest person reaching the peak of the world’s highest mount Everest is a 76 years old man from Nepal.
-And the oldest woman who conquer the Mt.
+The oldest person reaching the peak of the world’s highest Mount Everest is a 76 years old man from Nepal.
+And the oldest woman who conquers the Mt.
 Everest is a 73-year-old Japanese woman.
 Even that, you need to check your health conditions.
-We do not suggest the elderly who have cardiovascular and cerebrovascular disease to travel to Tibet.
-You’d better consult doctor before traveling to Tibet.
+We do not suggest the elderly who have the cardiovascular and cerebrovascular disease to travel to Tibet.
+You’d better consult the doctor before traveling to Tibet.